 Here’s an example of how this might work:

 As a child, Paul struggled in school.
 English class was particularly difficult and he hated to read.
 His parents were always on his case about his poor grades.
 They compared him to his sister who got straight A’s and his mother frequently lost her temper and called him “dumb” and “lazy”.
 In his 20’s, Paul was diagnosed with dyslexia.
 However, despite now knowing that a learning disability, not stupidity or laziness, were the cause of his poor performance in school, Paul still calls himself stupid when he makes any type of mistake.

 Paul’s experience with an undiagnosed learning difference and the negative and inaccurate things his parents said to him, led him to believe that he’s not as smart as everyone else.

 Paul has divided people into only two categories – smart and stupid.
 He sees things as absolutes, rather than seeing all the things in between these two extremes.
 And as a result, he’s unfairly labeled himself as stupid.

-What does all-or-nothing thinking look like for you?
+What does all-or-nothing thinking sound like for you?

 Perhaps you use all-or-nothing thinking to evaluate yourself or others: